Ashkhael/contacts-app/README.md

 Additional comments can be found in the respective Dockerfiles

-on clone, in root folder run docker-compose up
+Clone, in root folder run docker-compose up

+BACKEND
+A barebone laravel app using infyom for templating, with single database table.
+API is for the simplicity sake not behind any auth currently, but would implement bearer auth with Sanctum

+For migrations and seeding run docker exec contacts_app_backend php artisan migrate --seed

+FRONTEND
+A simple Vuejs app